robdmc/consecution/README.md

 Introduction
 ---
-I WANT TO CHANGE THIS UP SO THAT BULLET POINTS CORRESPOND TO DIFFERENT LINKS IN THIS README Consecution is:
+Consecution is:
   * An easy-to-use pipeline abstraction inspired by <a href="http://storm.apache.org/releases/current/Tutorial.html"> Apache Storm Topologies</a>
   * Designed to simplify building ETL pipelines that are robust and easy to test